Jean Blouf

-Jean Blouf, or Plouf (Plouffe in modern French or Ploof in Americanized French) (1643, Paris - 15 April 1700, Montréal), was a pioneer of New France's Quebec.
+Jean Blouf, or Plouf (1643, Paris – 15 April 1700, Montréal), was a pioneer of New France's Quebec.
 He was one of the colonists of New France in Verchères during 1672, when the lordship there was created under the Kingdom of France.

 Youth

 Jean Blouf's parents were Antoine Blouf (or Antoine Plouffe) from Abbeville (born 1615), and Geneviève Demest (or DeMetz), from Paris, where they were married 24 February 1641.
 It has been recognized Jean Blouf had already crossed to the New World in 1665 at the age of 22.
 He was thus the patriarch of the Blouf, or Plouffe family in the Americas, commonly Americanized to Ploof in the United States of America's northeast.

 Voyage to the New World

 Many of the French volunteers on the King's voyage to New France were neither persecuted nor poor, but common French Catholics.
 The voyage was seen as an adventure and opportunity for these young men, many of which were illiterate and of comfortable background but not noble family.
 Also, the King of France had offered benefits to go to New France.
 The Company of One Hundred Associates was created in Quebec's lordships then subdivided into concessions to immigrants.
 These immigrants were often engaged for a period of three years.
 This was nicknamed the 36 Months.
 Most recruits were single, paid from 40 to 120 pounds per year.
 In addition, they were transported to New France and received free land.
 When Samuel de Champlain died in 1635, there were 132 settlers in the colony, including 35 from the Perche.

 Most departures took place in the period 1634–1662.
 Poor travelers from France to the New World were victims of all the perils of storms, pirates, and disease.
 The journey could vary from one to three months.
 For example, it took 117 days for Jean Talon to reach Quebec in 1665, but only 35 days for the ship Arc-en-ciel to do so in 1678.
 For navigation, it was better to sail from France before 1 May.
 Boats in the 17th century were generally smaller than 200 tons, so the accommodations were modest.
 Despite all the difficulties and dangers, the majority of sailors and passengers arrived safely.